 Additionally, you can also try out the 80/20 rule.
 Thus, 80% of the content can be meaningful, while the remaining 20% can be used for the services you provide.

-Having an extensive email list can be time-consuming if you don’t manage it properly.
-Therefore, you should always analyze data and segment the list as much and as frequently as you can.
+Having an extensive mailing list can be time-consuming if you don’t manage it properly.
+Therefore, you should always analyze data and segment the list as frequently as possible.
 The subscribers will want to read the information regarding their relevant interests and needs.
 If you continuously send generic information that doesn’t appeal to them, they will inevitably unsubscribe.

 If you don’t plan, you plan to fail.
 The most effective way to plan properly is by segmenting the list in different categories, such as:

-By having the list into smaller groups, your engagement and open rates will likely boost.
+By dividing the list into smaller groups, your engagement and open rates will likely improve.
 Additionally, it will also be much easier for you to create content that can appeal to all.

-As well as, you will also show to the subscriber that you care about business-client relation.
-Rather than just being focused on selling your product.
+Also, you will show subscribers that you care about business-client relationships, rather than just being focused on selling your product.
 For example, if you’re sending a newsletter regarding a branded event in a different location than the recipient, the newsletter can be marked as spam.
 Thus, affecting your sender reputation.

-Newsletter Mistake #3 – There’s something wrong with the preheaders
+Mistake #3 – There is something wrong with the preheaders

-However, do you know about the importance of the preview text?
-The 2/3 lines of text are shown right below the subject line.
-If the text is not well-thought or if it doesn’t display correctly, it will weaken the impact of subject lines.
+However, do you know about the importance of preview text?
+These are the 2 or 3 lines of text that are shown right below the subject line.
+If the text is not well-thought or if it does not display correctly, it will weaken the impact of subject lines.

 So, why is it a problem for up to 40% of businesses to optimize it?
 Here’s why it can go wrong:

 • It’s empty.
-If you don’t put the preheader text, the message will appear formal and nothing personal about it.
+If you don’t put the preheader text, the message will appear formal and there would be nothing personal about it.
 Look below at the “oh-so-boring” text that will make the reader think twice before opening the email.

 • Repetition.
-Some tools are known to use the same text that it’s in the subject line for the preheader text.
-However, if this happens, wouldn’t you say you look lazy and unbothered?
+Some tools are known to use the same text that is in the subject line for the preheader text.
+However, if this happens, you would risk being perceived as lazy or even unprofessional.

-It’s straightforward to avoid such problem if you pay attention and don’t rush.
-By previewing the emails, you will ensure that you’re not sending the 1st draft to the subscribers.
-Additionally, it will also give you a second chance to optimize the email as much as you can to prevent triggering spam filters.
+It is easy to avoid such a problem if you pay attention to details and refrain from rushing.
+By previewing the emails, you will ensure that you are not sending the 1st draft to the subscribers.
+Additionally, it will also give you a second chance to optimize the email as much as you can.

-If you’re running out of ideas, we got you covered.
+If you are running out of ideas, we got you covered.
 For the preheader text, you can include:

 • Subscriber’s name